 From The National Gazetteer of Great Britain and Ireland (1868)

+You can see the administrative areas in which Peasenhall has been placed at times in the past.
 Select one to see a link to a map of that particular area.

 You can see maps centred on OS grid reference TM344694 (Lat/Lon: 52.273015, 1.434432), Peasenhall which are provided by:

 - Old Maps Online (Other old maps.)

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)